jhpyle/docassemble/deploy.md

-The easiest way to deploy **docassemble** is to use [Docassemble Toolkit], a hosting and support service provided by [community.lawyer], a Public Benefit Corporation based in Brookyln, New York.
+The easiest way to deploy **docassemble** is to use [Docassemble Toolkit], a hosting and support service provided by [Community.lawyer], a Public Benefit Corporation based in Brookyln, New York.
+[Community.lawyer] also offers [Law Guides], an app-creation service powered by **docassemble**.

 If you want to deploy **docassemble** yourself, the easiest way is to install it using [Docker] on whatever machine you wish to use.